Nature is all around us.

 - Use Your Senses

 Spending time in nature helps us expand the use of our senses.
 Use your sense of sight to discover the shapes of things found in nature.
 Close your eyes and open your ears to discover the sounds all around.
+Keep your eyes closed, but this time use your nose to explore the scents in nature.

 Participate with Citizen Science

-- Great Lake Bioblitz
+- Great Wisconsin Birdathon

 - Snapshot Wisconsin